abkour/moonlight/src/demos/02_environment_mapping/README.md

 #### Rendering the texture cube itself (cube mapping)

 This is done in the same as described above.
-However, we skip the reflection vector step, and simply use interpolated vertex position.
+However, we skip the reflection vector step, and simply use the interpolated vertex position.